seasonaltokens/cosmic-v3/README_buildnotes.md

     https://nodejs.org/dist/latest-dubnium/node-v10.24.1-x64.msi

-Install yarn and node-gyp from the shell or command prompt
+Install package dependencies from with the project directory by running

-    $ npm install -g yarn node-gyp
+    $ npm install

-Run yarn from within the top level of the source directory to install dependencies.

-    $ yarn

 Confirm that the app works by running and listing all accounts: